 Module co-ordinator: Dr Claire Brock

-This interdisciplinary module will introduce you to a wide range of writing about medicine in the nineteenth century and how contemporary medical developments fascinated writers from a variety of genres.
-We will examine fictional works by well-known nineteenth-century writers such as George Eliot as well as works by author-medics such as Anton Chekhov and Sir Arthur Conan Doyle, and the now less well-known but extremely popular Victorian novelist Charles Reade.
+This interdisciplinary module will introduce you to a wide range of writing about medicine in the 19th century and how contemporary medical developments fascinated writers from a variety of genres.
+We will examine fictional works by well-known writers such as George Eliot as well as works by author-medics including Anton Chekhov and Sir Arthur Conan Doyle, and the now less well-known but extremely popular Victorian novelist Charles Reade.

 Alongside fictional representations of medicine, we will look at the work of doctors such as William Acton, whose provocative pronouncements on prostitution emphasised the fine line between medical treatise and literary invention.

-Of central concern will representations of the doctor at a time of increasing professionalization; the woman doctor, her supporters and detractors; fictional and non-fictional depictions of contemporary medical controversies, such as surgical anaesthesia; and the fight against disease through increasingly scientific medicine.
-Visual representations will be used to illuminate textual material.
+Of central concern will be representations of the doctor at a time of increasing professionalisation; the woman doctor, her supporters and detractors; fictional and non-fictional depictions of contemporary medical controversies, such as surgical anaesthesia; and the fight against disease through increasingly scientific medicine.